 If introversion doesn't cause social anxiety (according to studies, social phobia can be significantly related to low extraversion), it doesn't need any corrections.
-Social phopia on the other side is the third largest mental health care problem in the world today, and requires treatment.
+Social phopia, on the other side, is the third largest mental health care problem in the world today, and it requires treatment.

 It would be easier for me to simply tell people I am an introvert without admitting I have a mental health condition.
 But I am what I call an "anxious introvert".
 I know, that social anxiety and anxiety in general can be very hard to live with, so I am open about my mental illness in order to help myself and others.

-Suffering from anxiety disorder doesn’t make you better or worse than an introvert, it simply makes your life slightly more difficult.
+Suffering from anxiety disorder doesn’t make you better or worse than an introvert, it simply makes your life slightly more difficult (just being honest).

 Cognitive-behavioral therapy has been proven to be effective in permanently alleviating anxiety disorders and depression.
-So if social anxiety is something, that really bothers you, you can try it and see if it helps you.
+So if social anxiety is something, that really bothers you, you can try it and see if it works for you.